Ollur: Edakkunni Sri Durga Bhagavathy Temple

 Edakkunni Sri Durga Bhagavathy Temple is one of the 108 Durga temples believed to have been built by Parasurama.
-The devi in Edakkunni Sri Durga Bhagavathy Temple is Vaishnava.
+The female deity in Edakkunni Sri Durga Bhagavathy Temple is Vaishnava.
 The temple does not have upadevas inside the temple walls.
 The temple is an important participant in the Arattupuzha Pooram.
 Edakkunni Uthram Vilakku is the festival celebrated at Edakkunni Temple.

 St. Anthony's Forane Church

 St. Anthony's Forane Church is situated in Ollur.
 The church and parish played important roles in the beginning and growth of the Trichur Diocese.
 Of the four counsellors of Msgr.
 Dr. A. E. Medlycott the first vicar apostolic one was the vicar of the Ollur church, and another an Ollurian Fr.
 Marcellinos Menachery Erinjery who was also the first vicar of the cathedral church of Lourdes and the first native major seminary rector.
 Feast of Saint Raphael, Ollur, the Archangel, is the most important festival of Ollur church falling on 23 and 24 October of each year.
 People from distant places areas come here for the festival.
 The Ollur church, as all old places of worship in Kerala, is situated on top of a hillock, and there are numerous ring roads around this typically Kerala architecture style Devalaya, replete with woodwork, murals and colourful tiles.